tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 I settled him with a smile.
 “You should be sitting with me.”

 His lips split into a grin.
 I liked it when he smiled like that.
-I remember my teenage hormones held my hostage over this boy's one smile, the dimples in his cheeks.
+I remember my teenage hormones held me hostage over this boy's smile, the dimples in his cheeks.
 Taz made my chest kind of ache.

 “Hey, it's not like I had a choice!”